FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/about_transfer_cft.md

     "title": "About Transfer CFT",
     "linkTitle": "About Transfer CFT",
     "weight": "90"
-}{{< TransferCFT/companyname  >}} {{< TransferCFT/platformorsuiteshortname  >}} {{< TransferCFT/componentshortname  >}} is a powerful data controller that provides file exchange services between disparate hardware and software platforms using open protocols, within or beyond the boundaries of your enterprise.
-Transfer CFT, part of the {{< TransferCFT/platformorsuitelongname  >}} Managed File Transfer product offerings, delivers non-intrusive, high-volume file-transfer services as a standalone system or implemented as part of an MFT solution.
+}Axway{{< TransferCFT/companyname  >}} AMPLIFY{{< TransferCFT/platformorsuiteshortname  >}} Transfer CFT{{< TransferCFT/componentshortname  >}} is a powerful data controller that provides file exchange services between disparate hardware and software platforms using open protocols, within or beyond the boundaries of your enterprise.
+Transfer CFT, part of the AMPLIFY{{< TransferCFT/platformorsuitelongname  >}} Managed File Transfer product offerings, delivers non-intrusive, high-volume file-transfer services as a standalone system or implemented as part of an MFT solution.

-To create successful data flows within an enterprise, organizations require a guaranteed level of security, tracking, and data flow management. {{< TransferCFT/componentshortname  >}}'s additional value comes from providing the following services that allow for monitored, secure business interactions:
+To create successful data flows within an enterprise, organizations require a guaranteed level of security, tracking, and data flow management.
+Transfer CFT{{< TransferCFT/componentshortname  >}}'s additional value comes from providing the following services that allow for monitored, secure business interactions:

 - Performs cross-platform transfers
 - Manages large volumes of files with support for varying file types